certilremy/wild_escape/README.md

 Build in 7 days.
 I've supposed to build it in 5 days, I've been robbed I lost my mobile wifi and my laptop but this obstacle won't stop me finish the game.
 In the first 2 days, I started learning phaser and arcade physics.
 Then I started designing the game logic.
 The idea was to make an endless runner game where you the player are trying to escape for something.

 While you're escaping you need to collect some jewelry the score is based on the position you catch the Jewell.
 On the fourth day I started programming the game in the afternoon I've been robbed.
 Now I've only one day to submit the game I could send an email to microverse telling them that I want to stop to the capstone project because of the situation.
-Nope, I decided to challenge myself I get another computer then I start working on Monday And now here's the .
+Nope, I decided to challenge myself I get another computer then I start working on Monday.
 My initial objectives were to create an endless runner like Temple run 2D, unfortunately, I didn't complete my objectives.

 ### You can test the live version of the app here:
  https://wildescape.netlify.app/